Semyon Budyonny: Later military career

-From 1921–1923, Budyonny was deputy commander of the North Caucasian Military District.
+From 1921 to 1923, Budyonny was deputy commander of the North Caucasian Military District.
 In 1923, Budyonny arrived in Chechnya with a proclamation from the Central Executive Committee announcing the formation of the Chechen Autonomous Region.
 The same year, he was also appointed assistant commander of the Red Army's cavalry.
-During 1924-37, he was Inspector of Cavalry of the Red Army.
+During 1924–37, he was Inspector of Cavalry of the Red Army.
 He spent a great amount of time and effort in the organization and management of equestrian facilities and developing new breeds of horses.

 Budyonny was considered a courageous and colourful cavalry officer, but displayed disdain for the tools of modern warfare, particularly tanks, which he, along with Grigory Kulik, saw as "incapable of ever replacing cavalry".
 This brought him into direct conflict with Tukhachevsky, who was in charge of weapons developed, and foresaw the imminence of mechanized warfare.
-Even after Tukhachevsky's arrest, the Red Army never stopped developing large scale mechanized corps, and each front had numerous such corps attached as a second echelon force by 1940-41, but Budyonny was never criticised for being on the wrong side of the argument, being a faithful ally of Stalin and Voroshilov.
+Even after Tukhachevsky's arrest, the Red Army never stopped developing large scale mechanized corps, and each front had numerous such corps attached as a second echelon force by 1940–41, but Budyonny was never criticised for being on the wrong side of the argument, being a faithful ally of Stalin and Voroshilov.

 Budyonny graduated from the M. V. Frunze Military Academy in 1932.
-In 1934, he was made a candidate member of the Central Committee of the CPSU.
+In 1934, he was made a candidate member of the Central Committee of the Communist Party of the Soviet Union.

 In 1935 Budyonny was made one of the first five Marshals of the Soviet Union.
 Three of these five were executed in the Great Purge of the late 1930s, leaving only Budyonny and Voroshilov.

 Role in the Great Purge

 Early in the Great Purge, Budyonny was appointed commander of the Moscow Military District, possibly because Stalin was nervous that there would be a military coup after he had decided to move against two of the most popular Bolsheviks, Nikolai Bukharin and Alexei Rykov.
 When Bukharin was trying to defend himself, during a plenum of the Central Committee of the Communist Party of the Soviet Union, on 26 February 1937, Budyonny barracked him, calling him a Jesuit.
-When a commission met the following day to decide the fate of the two men, Budyonny called for them to be shot.

 On 24 May 1937, Budyonny was copied into a resolution proposing to arrest Marshal Tukhachevsky, and the high ranking party official Janis Rudzutaks.
 He wrote on it: "It's necessary to finish off this scum."